 For the technician in you, you'll be limited only by your imagination.
 Advanced price scaling, comparing multiple symbols on a chart, using Japanese style charting, or watching for extreme price movements using linear, percent and log axes…you can do all this and more.

 TradingView is also a very active social network for traders and investors.
 If you want to establish yourself as an authority in the trading community, your published ideas can be reviewed by others.
-Members of the site can browse published predictions and see how the actually played out by pressing a “Play” button.
+Members of the site can browse published predictions and see how the actually played out by pressing a “Play” button (watch us do trading live each day in our trading rooms).

 If you don't have access to a high-end trading station with all the tools you need to execute your strategies, then TradingView may really help you.
 Even if you only need to look at basic price charts, having access to the sophisticated tools and the data provided by TradingView can help you discover all the possibilities of technical analysis and charting.
 Over time you learn how to plot a complex strategy and use the backtesting feature to figure out what works best for you.